microsoft/TypeScript-Handbook/pages/Compiler Options in MSBuild.md

 `--suppressExcessPropertyErrors`             |  TypeScriptSuppressExcessPropertyErrors    | boolean
-`--moduleResolution`                         | TypeScriptModuleResolution                 | `Classic` or `NodeJs` `--jsx`                                      | TypeScriptJSXEmit                          | `React` or `Preserve` `--project`                                  | *Not supported in VS*                      |
+`--moduleResolution`                         | TypeScriptModuleResolution                 | `Classic` or `NodeJs` `--jsx`                                      | TypeScriptJSXEmit                          | `React` or `Preserve` `--reactNamespace`                           | TypeScriptReactNamespace                   | string
+`--skipDefaultLibCheck`                      | TypeScriptSkipDefaultLibCheck              | boolean
+`--allowUnusedLabels`                        | TypeScriptAllowUnusedLabels                | boolean
+`--noImplicitReturns`                        | TypeScriptNoImplicitReturns                | boolean
+`--noFallthroughCasesInSwitch`               | TypeScriptNoFallthroughCasesInSwitch       | boolean
+`--allowUnreachableCode`                     | TypeScriptAllowUnreachableCode             | boolean
+`--forceConsistentCasingInFileNames`         | TypeScriptForceConsistentCasingInFileNames | boolean
+`--allowSyntheticDefaultImports`             | TypeScriptAllowSyntheticDefaultImports     | boolean
+`--noImplicitUseStrict`                      | TypeScriptNoImplicitUseStrict              | boolean
+`--project`                                  | *Not supported in VS*                      |
 `--watch`                                    | *Not supported in VS*                      |
 `--diagnostics`                              | *Not supported in VS*                      |
 `--listFiles`                                | *Not supported in VS*                      |
 `--noEmit`                                   | *Not supported in VS*                      |
+`--allowJs`                                  | *Not supported in VS*                      |
 *VS only option*                             | TypeScriptAdditionalFlags                  | *Any compiler option*

 ## What is supported in my version of Visual Studio

 Look in your `C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v$(VisualStudioVersion)\TypeScript\Microsoft.TypeScript.targets` file.
 The authoritative mappings between MSBuild XML tags and `tsc` compiler options live in there.

+## ToolsVersion

+The value of `<TypeScriptToolsVersion>1.7</TypeScriptToolsVersion>` property in the project file identifies the compiler version to use to build (1.7 in this example).
+This allows a project to build against the save versions of the compiler on different machines.

+If `TypeScriptToolsVersion` is not specified, the latest compiler version installed on the machine will be used to build.

+Users using newer versions of TS, will see a prompt to upgrade their project on first load.